Yuxiaoyu2277/project/README.md

 ********************************************
 # Restful
 In this project, there are three HTTP request types, post, get and delete.
+- POST Request
--POST Request - Add New Book
+- 	Add New Book
--	Purpose: Used to add a new book record to the database.
+	Purpose: Used to add a new book record to the database.
 	Path URL: /api/books
 	Request Example: Use curl to send a POST request to add a new book.
 Test：curl -X POST -H "Content-Type: application/json" --data '{"id":"001", "name":"New Book Title", "author":"Author Name"}' https://s381f-project-group85-library-books.onrender.com/api/books